Scleral Lenses: The Optimal Visual Solution for Advanced Keratoconus

 What Makes Scleral Lenses Different?

-Scleral lenses are large-diameter rigid contact lenses (15–24 mm) that rest on the white of the eye (the sclera) instead of directly on the cornea.
-The space between the lens and the cornea is filled with saline solution — creating a smooth, spherical optical surface in front of the distorted cornea.
+Scleral lenses are large-diameter rigid contact lenses (15–24 mm).
+Unlike ordinary lenses, they rest on the white of the eye — the sclera — rather than directly on the cornea.
+The gap between lens and cornea is filled with saline solution, which creates a smooth, spherical optical surface in front of the distorted cornea.

 Why Are They Best for Advanced Keratoconus?